substack/jsconfhi2019-offline-p2p-mapping/readme.md

   sites, wildlife, plants with important uses
 * produce maps for press and negotiations with government
 * use plotters to make paper copies
+* document cultural knowledge and stories from elders and specialized knowledge holders

 ---
 # tech needs: environmental monitoring